LinkedEarth/paleopal/DOCKER_README.md

 - `qdrant-data`: Vector database storage
 - `backend-data`: SQLite conversations database and uploads
 - `backend-libraries`: Document libraries and extracted methods
+- `execution-data`: Execution service state and generated plots
+- `backend/models_cache`: Embedding models cache (bind mount from host)

 Your data will persist across container restarts and rebuilds.
+The models cache directory is mounted from your host, allowing you to pre-download models for offline operation.

 ## Management Commands